kenatiod/MUT/Understanding Machine Understanding.md

 Claude: If I may interject, Alice raises a valid concern.
 While I am confident in my ability to pass the Turing Test, I must admit that doing so would not be a particularly high bar for me.
 In fact, I could likely pass the test using only a small fraction of my current computational resources.

-{ Insert a portrait of Claude interrupting Alice and Bob to brag about its capabilities }
+{ Insert Fig. 2.5.2 -- portrait of Claude interrupting Alice and Bob to brag about its capabilities }

 Bob: Wow, really?
 I had no idea you were that advanced, Claude.
 But still, being able to converse in a way that's indistinguishable from a human seems like a pretty impressive feat to me.